Scholarship & Research Opportunities

 - Students can select their project of interest; projects will not be assigned to students.

-- Bi-weekly meetings allow student(s) to provide progress reports on their work and receive faculty feedback.
+- Regular meetings and coaching sessions allow student(s) to provide progress reports and receive faculty feedback.

-- Projects must be completed during the duration of your enrollment at Lally.
+- Projects must be completed during the duration of a student's enrollment at Lally.

 Lally MBA Scholarships and Grants